Clyde Packer: Personal life

-On 25 May 1961 Clyde Packer married Angela May Money (born 9 March 1938).
+On 25 May 1961, Clyde Packer married Angela May Money (born 9 March 1938).
 Angela was the elder daughter of Dr. Rex Money, a Macquarie Street specialist and neurosurgeon, and Dorothy "Noppy" née Wilkinson.
 The couple were married at All Saints Church, Woollahra with Kerry as best man and David Halliday as groomsman.
 Clyde and Angela had a son, Francis Clyde Packer.
-In 1972 Packer and Angela divorced.
+In 1972, Packer and Angela divorced.

 Packer had relocated to Los Angeles by 1976 where he married his second wife, Kate Clifford, a former model from Brisbane, on 7 July 1977.
-By 1987 Clyde and Kate were living in the Santa Barbara suburb of Montecito.
+By 1987, Clyde and Kate were living in the Santa Barbara suburb of Montecito.
 Clyde developed heart and kidney problems.
-He was on a dialysis machine for treatment and had a kidney donated from his architect.
-From 1999 he had been bedridden for two years.
-(Kerry also had heart and kidney problems and obtained a new kidney from his helicopter pilot.)
-Robert Clyde Packer died on 8 April 2001, aged 65.
-He died of heart and lung failure.
-A memorial for Packer was held in Sydney on 16 May 2001 with a eulogy "Dear Clyde" which was written by Barry Humphries and read by Packer's son, Francis.
+He was on a dialysis machine for treatment and had a kidney donated by his architect.
+From 1999, he had been bedridden for two years.
+(His brother Kerry also had heart and kidney problems and obtained a new kidney from his helicopter pilot.)
+Robert Clyde Packer died of heart and lung failure on 8 April 2001, aged 65.
+A memorial service for him was held in Sydney on 16 May 2001, including a eulogy, "Dear Clyde", written by Barry Humphries and read by Packer's son, Francis.
 Other speakers at the memorial were John Laws, Harry M. Miller and Peter Coleman.

 In the TV mini-series, Power Games: The Packer-Murdoch War (September 2013), Clyde Packer was portrayed by Alexander England.